-There is a small hidden cove in complete shade on the smaller island where the boat beaches and a support long-tail bring additional kayaks for the focus of the day.
+There is a small hidden cove in complete shade on the smaller island where the boat beaches and a support long-tail bring additional kayaks for the day's focus.
 The circumnavigation of Ta La Beng.
-In stark contrast to the mothership, the two-man kayaks are modern with molded plastic seats and footrests to suit most human forms.
+In stark contrast to the mothership, the two-man kayaks are modern, with molded plastic seats and footrests to suit most human forms.
 Stalactites and drooping creepers festoon the cliffs as you navigate around the island.
 Take your time to sail into caves with their equally impressive beauty.
 The trip takes nearly an hour before arriving back at the cove with its welcome shade and a Coke.

 Koh Lanta has white sandy beaches and stunning greenery offering spectacular views to its visitors.
 There are resorts and bungalows to stay in and enjoy the tranquility of this natural beauty.

 Now it is time for the next destination; Bubu Island, where lunch is waiting.
 Finding places such as Babu Island is why you are here to discover Koh Lanta in the first place.
-This is a private island with a few bungalows, a restaurant, and a wonderful beach.
-Lunch is freshly prepared Thai food consisting of Thai green curry, cashew nut chicken, fried vegetables, and plenty of rice, with watermelon and pineapple to follow, all served at tables in the shade of tall trees.
+This private island has a few bungalows, a restaurant, and a wonderful beach.
+Lunch is freshly prepared Thai food consisting of Thai green curry, cashew nut chicken, fried vegetables, and plenty of rice, with watermelon and pineapple to follow, and all served at tables in the shade of tall trees.